Springfield, VA Swim Camp Series For Ages 13 & Over

 COMPREHENSIVE BUTTERFLY RACING SWIM CAMP: November 29 & November 30, 2025

 At the highest level of swimming, butterfly is the second fastest stroke and beautiful to watch because of its rhythmic and powerful strokes.
 There are some complexities to establishing a smooth, rhythmic fly, but with practice and attention to detail your swimmer can master the stroke and begin swimming it for longer distances and at very fast speeds!
 No matter your swimmer’s level, this 2-day camp will strengthen their butterfly technique, racing and training skills that will lead to faster and more efficient butterfly races!
+This swim camp will be led by Elite Clinician Mathew Whelan!

 • DAY 1 (Saturday, November 29): BUTTERFLY TECHNIQUE: We want your swimmer to establish a rhythmic butterfly.
 Today we will practice various drills and skills that will enable your swimmer to have flowing hips and a long, more powerful butterfly stroke.